Olivier Chamard / Geneva Academy

 Villa Moynier forms part of the Graduate Institute’s Campus de la paix and is five minutes’ walk from the Maison de la paix.

-Villa Moynier was the the property of Gustave Moynier, the first President of the ICRC.
-It later housed the League of Nations in 1926 and served as headquarters for the ICRC between 1933 and 1946.
+Villa Moynier was the property of Gustave Moynier, the first President of the ICRC.
+It served as headquarters for the ICRC between 1933 and 1946.

 We are a leading education institution in international humanitarian law, human rights and transitional justice.